helderberto/helderberto.com/content/about.md

 - Jest & React Testing Library
 - Node.js
 - Modern CSS (CSS Modules, Styled Components)
-- Web Performance Optimization Tools
+- Frontend Architecture Tools & Patterns

 While I stay current with modern technologies, I believe in choosing the right tool for each project and maintaining focus on fundamental software engineering principles that stand the test of time.